Mauritania Wedding Traditions

 Religious Ceremony (Aqd): The Islamic Marriage Contract

 The Aqd is the essential Islamic marriage ceremony that legally validates Mauritanian marriages, typically lasting 45-90 minutes and conducted by an imam or qadi (Islamic judge) in the presence of witnesses.
-This ceremony costs $100-500 for venue and officiant fees, with 89% held in mosques and 11% in family homes.
+Most ceremonies are held in mosques, with some taking place in family homes.

 Aqd ceremony process: